Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 The Husqvarna 359 chainsaws came with a Walbro carb that has an accelerator pump in them that often fails.

 If you change out the carb and update the intake this can solve the issue.
-You will need to replace it with a Zama carb with no accelerator pump.
+You must replace it with a Zama carb with no accelerator pump.
 These can be picked up on eBay here for around $20 or search Zama C3 El-42.

 It’s not uncommon for chainsaws to leak bar oil.
 The Husqvarna 359 is somewhat known for it!